Storage/Computer Rack

 The Design

 The design is a very simple box.
-It has internally divided into five columns, the leftmost is set up so that the internal size, taking into account the rail kit, gives the correct 19″ horizontal hole-to-hole space needed for the rack-mounted kit.
+It is internally divided into five columns, the leftmost of which is set up so that the internal size, taking into account the rail kit, gives the correct 19″ horizontal hole-to-hole space needed for the rack-mounted kit.

 The remaining space is divided into four equal-width columns, with an internal space of 410mm.
 The boxes are fitted so they protrude 600mm away from the rear wall, and 400mm wide.